The Dead Don't Die (2019 film): Plot

-Two corpses reanimate at the funeral home and are beheaded by Zelda Winston (who recently bought the funeral home) with a sword.
+Two corpses reanimate at the funeral home and are beheaded by Zelda Winston, who recently bought the funeral home, with a sword.
 She goes to the police station, where the three officers leave her to operate communications.
 The cops drive through town and find the three travelers dead at the motel.
 Ronnie beheads the bodies, much to Mindy's distress, and takes Zoe's Sturgill Simpson CD.
 Zelda waves her hand over the police computer and it generates code.
 Ronnie begins playing the CD on the police car sound system, but Cliff throws the CD out the car window.

 Hank and Bobby face zombies at the hardware store.
 Each zombie says only one word, related to something from their past or an item they see as a zombie.
-Zombies maul Miller.
-Geronimo, Olivia and Stella flee the detention center, again observed by Hermit Bob.
-When zombies overwhelm the patrol car at the cemetery, Mindy sees her dead grandmother, and exits the car, only to be engulfed by zombies.
-Ronnie and Cliff tell each other to shut up.
+Zombies maul Farmer Miller.
+Inmates Geronimo, Olivia and Stella flee the detention center, again observed by Hermit Bob.
+When zombies overwhelm the patrol car at the cemetery, Officer Mindy sees her dead grandmother, and exits the car, only to be engulfed by zombies.
 Ronnie says he knew all would end badly because Jim gave him the entire script ahead of time, while Cliff only got the pages for his own scenes.

 Zelda drives Ronnie's car through town, stopping to behead one last Fashion Zombie, and then walks calmly through the cemetery with sword in hand.
 Zombies amble away from the patrol car as a spinning UFO appears over the cemetery.
 Cliff and Ronnie watch as it beams up Zelda and departs.
-The two leave the car, and kill zombies including Bobby, Miller, Hank and Mindy.
+The two leave the car, and kill zombies including Bobby, Miller, Danny, Hank, and Mindy.
 Hermit Bob watches from the woods through binoculars, lamenting how the world is a terrible place, as zombies overwhelm Cliff and Ronnie.